styronix/PersonalCode/README.md

 # PersonalCode

-This is a repo created to check whether everything is working fine and dandy.
+This is a repo created to check whether everything is working fine and dandy; and to store some of my personal projects, assignments and code!
-You could say its sorta analogous to a Hello World program.